 Past, Present, and Future of Alpine Biomes Worldwide (PPF-Alpine)

-The purpose of PPF-Alpine is to elucidate the Quaternary history (last 2.6 million years) of alpine biomes, based on the notion that their dynamic past may hold key insights for their future resilience.
+The purpose of PPF-Alpine is to elucidate the Quaternary history (last 2.6 million years) of the alpine biome, based on the notion that their dynamic past may hold key insights for their future resilience.
 Hence, looking into the past can provide the empirical foundation for anticipating ecological responses to global warming and perhaps provide evidence for a more optimistic future.

 GLACIMONTIS

 GLACIMONTIS is an ongoing research project dedicated to understanding the extent of mountain glaciers during past cold periods, with a focus on the Last Glacial Maximum (~21,000 years ago) and the last glacial cycle (the last 130,000 years).
 The project reconstructs glaciers in mountains worldwide with cutting edge techniques and compiles paleoglacier reconstructions from published studies into a global open-access geodatabase, integrating geomorphological mapping, chronological data, and glacier modelling outputs.
 This resource allows researchers to analyse past ice cover at regional to global scales, refine climate and glacier models, and assess the role of glaciation in shaping mountain environments.
 Beyond compiling existing data, GLACIMONTIS also develops new reconstructions in poorly studied regions, advancing our understanding of past cryosphere–climate interactions.
+Financed by Trond Mohn Research Foundation – UIB (Norway)

 The páramo, a unique high-altitude ecosystem in the northern Andes, is home to some of the most diverse and rapidly evolving plant communities in the world.
 Our project investigates how past climate change and landscape connectivity have shaped the extraordinary biodiversity found here today.
 By combining expertise in ecology, evolutionary biology, and climate science, and using innovative modelling approaches alongside comprehensive plant datasets and their evolutionary trajectories, we aim to uncover the historical processes that drive species diversity in tropical mountain systems.
 The insights gained will not only help safeguard the páramo flora but also provide valuable tools for conserving other vulnerable mountain ecosystems worldwide.
-In collaboration with Charles University in Prague and Royal Botanical Garden in London.
+Financed by Czech Science Foundation (GACR).
+In collaboration with Charles University in Prague and Royal Botanical Garden Kew in London.

 ECO-SPACE: Earth Observation and Geospatial Tools for Ecosystem and Environmental Management

-UiB collaborative platform for GIS/RS methods in landscape analysis in a changing world
+GEO-BRIDGE: UiB collaborative platform for GIS/RS methods in landscape analysis in a changing world

 Spatio-temporal analyses of landscape dynamics across the biosphere, geosphere, and cryosphere are crucial in tackling today’s global environmental challenges.
 From land use and cover changes to glacier retreat and vegetation shifts, Geographic Information Systems (GIS) and Remote Sensing (RS) offer essential tools for research and real-world problem-solving.